-If ever a film released this year should be able to sell itself on the reputation of writer and director, then The Canyons is that film.
+If ever a film should be able to sell itself on the reputation of writer and director, then The Canyons is that film.
 For me, this was a must-see movie event regardless of any negative publicity; my favourite novelist Bret Easton Ellis writing his first screenplay and Paul Schrader, a major force on the 70’s New Hollywood movement, on directing duties.
 Nothing could have prepared me for just how awful the final product would be.

 The major flaw lies squarely at the feet of Ellis and his screenplay.
 The unsettling characters and sleazy world of trustfund wealth in a Los Angeles he so perfectly created in novels like Less Than Zero and Imperial Bedrooms simply cannot be converted to the screen, just like the 2000 film version of American Psycho could touch the surface of Ellis’ 1991 masterpiece novel.
 The dialogue is flat, boring and meaningless without the narrative which his novels bring to similar unlikable, twisted characters such as the ones in this film.
 At around 90 minutes, the film quickly tests the patience and very quickly begins to drag; I could easily have turned the film off after 20 minutes but I was certain it could only get better with Ellis involved.
 I was wrong for it remained just as dull and lifeless by the end as it was at the start.